signavio/eslint-config-signavio/README.md

 We encourage everybody to start discussions and file PRs with changes to this rule set.
 However please always make a good point, why you want to introduce a change.
-Simply "not-linking" something doesn't count.
+Simply "not liking" something doesn't count.